How to Get Into UC-Santa Barbara (UCSB): Admissions Data and Strategies

 The best approach here is to select the four prompts that are the best fit for you and elicit the most compelling and personal responses.
 For more, read our blog: How to Master the UC Personal Insight Essays.

-Getting into UC-Santa Barbara has never been a more challenging endeavor, as it now requires near-perfect (or perfect) grades in 10+ honors/AP/IB courses.
-Even in-state applicants need to have pristine academic transcripts and other compelling attributes.
+Getting into UC Santa Barbara has never been a more challenging endeavor, as it now requires near-perfect (or perfect) grades in 10+ honors/AP/IB courses.
+Even locals need to have pristine academic transcripts and other compelling attributes.
 As such, all students need to make sure that they formulate an appropriate college list, containing a complement of “target” and “safety” schools.
 You’ll definitely want to do this in collaboration with an admissions professional who is aware of the latest trends and strategies associated with your prospective colleges.